1. Home: Explore careers

 • library studies

-Entry to postgraduate courses is very competitive and you should try to get up to a year's work experience in a library or information services setting before you start.
+Entry to postgraduate courses is very competitive.
+Before you apply for a course, you should try to get up to a year's work experience in a library or information services setting.

 Entry requirements